FidelityFramework/clef/.serena/memories/native_type_checker_design_principles.md

 For FNCS, we want **Rust-like type-to-layout correlation** with **ML-like type inference**.

+## The "Fidelity" Principle

+> **CRITICAL**: The entire point of Fidelity is that **the F# compiler controls memory layout - not MLIR, not LLVM**.

+Types (memory regions, access kinds, etc.) carry semantic meaning through the ENTIRE compilation pipeline, guiding every decision.
+They ARE erased - but at the **LAST possible lowering stage**, after Fidelity has made all decisions. **Fidelity dictates; LLVM implements.**

+### Optimization Philosophy

+Semantic optimizations happen in the SEMANTIC LAYER:
+- **FNCS**: Inlining decisions, SRTP resolution, monomorphization
+- **Firefly**: Tree-shaking, dead code elimination, memory layout decisions

+MLIR/LLVM are **deterministic carriers** that implement what Fidelity dictates.
+They perform only:
+- Target-specific instruction selection
+- Register allocation
+- Machine-level optimizations (that don't change semantics)

+**NEVER defer semantic decisions to MLIR/LLVM.** The compute graph integrity must be preserved by the semantic layer.

 ## Architectural Principles

 ### 1. Unified Representation (No Separate AST/Typed Tree)